Doris Duke: Net worth

-When Doris' father died, he left a fortune valued at $100 million, with the largest share going to Duke and her mother.
+Duke was the life beneficiary of two trust funds created by her father, James Buchanan Duke, in 1917 and 1924.
+When her father died, he left a fortune valued at $100 million, with the largest share going to Duke and her mother.
 Nanaline was a shrewd businesswoman, often compared to Hetty Green, and when she died in 1962, she left her daughter an estate then estimated to be worth $250 million.

 Duke also owned numerous shares in big-name companies, such as General Motors, and had a large financial team of bankers and accountants to manage her holdings.
-In addition, Duke had a collection of artwork, which was said to include works by Picasso, Van Gogh, Rembrandt and Monet, as well as her valuable collection of Islamic and Southeast Asia art and furniture.
-Also in Duke's collection were over 2,000 bottles of rare wine (worth over $5 million) and the extraordinary Duke collection of fine jewels.
+In addition, Duke had a collection of artwork, which was said to include works by Picasso, Van Gogh, Rembrandt and Monet, as well as her collection of Islamic and Southeast Asia art and furniture.
+Also in Duke's collection were over 2,000 bottles of rare wine (worth over $5 million) and the Duke collection of fine jewels.
 Her total net worth, including all property, was valued at $5.3 billion.